fluxcd/flux/site/helm-integration.md

     port: 4040
 ```

-### Using annotations to control updates to FluxHelmRelease resources
+### Using annotations to control updates to HelmRelease resources

 You can use the [same annotations](./using.md#using-annotations) in
-the `FluxHelmRelease` as you would for a Deployment or other workload,
+the `HelmRelease` as you would for a Deployment or other workload,
 to control updates and automation.
 For the purpose of specifying
 filters, the container name is either `chart-image` (if at the top
 level), or the key under which the image is given (e.g., `"subsystem"`